BrightReps/brightreps-zendesk-know/copy/long_description.md

+*Free 30 day trial and then starting at $10 per agent per month.*

 Whether it's returns / RMAs, order status inquiries, troubleshooting, or onboarding / offboarding BrightReps Sidekick enables you to automate your team's most painful processes and consolidate them down to a single interface - right from the ticket.

 - Flow Builder - From the Admin Portal managers can build, download, and publish their process flows for reps to follow right from the Zendesk ticket.

 - Integrated Workflows - Sidekick is your knowledgebase of processes that is searchable and suggests workflows based on ticket criteria.
 From the Sidekick app on Zendesk reps receive step by step instructions, including integrated steps to eliminate the need to swivel chair between multiple systems and reference static process flow documents.
 Sidekick remembers what step you left off at, providing actionable context to anyone viewing the ticket.
-Integrated steps are available on the Paid Plan ($20 per user per month; includes a 30-day free trial).
-Users on the Enterprise Plan ($49 per user per month) can add custom integrations in addition to using the existing Integrations Library, no code required.

 - Process Analytics - As reps work from Sidekick, managers are able to view process analytics including heat maps of step completions, time taken by step, and rep feedback to continuously measure and improve their processes.
-Enterprise Plan users will also have access to a real-time Work Dashboard to view in-progress and recently completed work parsed by rep, process, and step.

 Below are some of the step types and integrations available on Sidekick, all with no code required.

-### Free
+See our [pricing page](https://www.brightreps.com/pricing/) for more details on our plans and pricing.

 - Rich Text (provide formatted in-app instructions to agents, including screenshots and hyperlinks)